 Screening for HEV involves testing for IgG anti-HEV antibodies or HEV antigen (to establish past or current infection), or a combination of HEV RNA and/or IgM anti-HEV antibodies (to establish acute HEV infection).
-Six percent of the 29,040 individuals with HIV ever registered in the SHM database have been screened for HEV.
-The screening frequency for HEV infection in individuals with HIV in care was low between 2001 and 2010, reaching a maximum of two tests per 1,000 individuals (Figure 4.23).
-HEV testing frequency rapidly increased from two tests per 1,000 individuals in 2011, to 10 tests per 1,000 individuals in 2017.
-In 2021, this frequency was five tests per 1,000 individuals.
+Six percent of the 30,050 individuals living with HIV ever registered in the shm database have been screened for HEV.
+The screening frequency for HEV infection in individuals living with HIV in care was low between 2001 and 2010, reaching a maximum of two tests per 1,000 individuals (Figure 4.23).
+HEV testing frequency rapidly increased from two tests per 1,000 individuals in 2011 to 10 tests per 1,000 individuals in 2017.
+In 2022, this frequency was six tests per 1,000 individuals.